It’s OK if Your First Idea is Wrong

 - Valid reasoning: Does my reasoning make sense?
 And no again.
 I don’t need the strongest thighs (or leanest body) in the world, I just need to be better than my opponents.

-And there’s an essential final check to my solution: I’ve got the ability to test whether I’m right or wrong, by climbing on my bike and seeing how quickly I get to the top.
+And there’s an essential final check to my solution: I’ve got the ability to test whether I’m right or wrong.
+I can climb on my bike and see how quickly I get to the top.

-My initial thinking was wrong, but that’s fine because I can now tinker and make it better – I can take a bit of weight off, build in some recovery, and work out how good I need to be at climbing to win.
-I can check all this by riding up the hills.
+My initial thinking was wrong, but that’s fine because I can now tinker and make it better.
+I can take a bit of weight off, build in some recovery, and work out how good I need to be at climbing to win.
+Anyone can check all this by riding up the hills.
 I needed to go through wrong to get to right.

 If You’re Not Even Wrong There’s Nowhere to Go